6 Scanning a System

 Amongst others, the collected information contains information about open ports, used hardware, firewalls, used services, installed software and certificates.
 The system is inventoried completely.

-The VT families are dynamic, i.e., new VTs of the chosen VT families are added and used automatically.
+The VT families are dynamic, which means that new VTs of the chosen VT families are added and used automatically.

 Host Discovery